General Info – summary

 Fruit

 The Fruit is a small ellipsoid and resinous Berry (pulpy, indehiscent fruit like a grape or tomato), which may reach 10 x 7mm.
-The fruiting branch is distinctive and the fruit change from green to blackish when mature.
+The fruiting branch is distinctive (photo 38) and the fruit change from green to blackish when mature.
 Each fleshy berry is sweet, edible and, by abortion, usually contains a single Seed.
-The remnants of the Calyx are visible for some time (photo 38).
-Seeds have copious albumen (starchy or other nutritive material surrounding the embryo).
+The remnants of the Calyx are visible for some time (yellow in photo 38).
+Seeds have copious albumen (starchy or other nutritive material surrounding the embryo; commonly used in the sense of endosperm, for the material surrounding the embryo).
 (Nov-Apr).
-In some years, no fruit are produced.
+In some years, no fruit is produced.

 Distribution & Ecology

 This tree is considered a Relict (a surviving species from an extinct group).
-It is not drought resistant but is tolerant of light frost and is common in high rainfall areas, open savannah, fringes of forests, swampy ground, along rivers, streams, in riverine woodlands and granite outcrops.
-They are common up to an altitude of 1 750m and may occur with termites.
+It is not drought resistant but is tolerant of light frost and is common in high rainfall areas, open savannah, forests fringes, swampy ground, along rivers, streams, in riverine and open woodlands and granite outcrops.
+These plants are common up to an altitude of 1 750m and may occur with termites.
 Trees are found in Eastern Cape, KwaZulu-Natal coast, Limpopo, Mpumalanga, Zimbabwe e.g. at the temple in Zimbabwe Ruins, Zambia and northwards into Tropical Africa including Northern Botswana, Angola, Ethiopia, Senegal, Somalia and Uganda.
-It is also located on Reunion.
+It is also occurs on Reunion.
 Felled trees produce many shoots.
-The Flowers attract bees and wasps and the Paradise Skipper butterfly (Abantis paradisea) that fly for most of the year but occur more frequently from Apr-June.
+The Flowers attract bees, wasps and butterflies.
+The Paradise Skipper butterfly (Abantis paradisea) that flies for most of the year but more frequently from Apr-June.
 Their larvae feed on the Leaves as do the larvae of the Giant Emperor (Charaxes castor).
 Here the adult males have a wingspan of 8,5cm.
-Another example is (Parosmodes morantii) – found from KwaZulu-Natal northwards into tropical Africa and commonly seen during Dec-Apr).
-The Silk moth: (Anaphe panda) are used in silk production and their larvae feed on the leaves.
-Nyala, bushbuck and grey duiker also consume leaves.
+Another example is Parosmodes morantii – found from KwaZulu-Natal northwards into tropical Africa and commonly seen from Dec-Apr.
+Morant’s skipper butterfly Parosmodes morantii has an orange yellow underside and occurs in the Eastern Province, up the Natal coast and includes siSwati, Gauteng,, Limpopo and Northern Province.
+The leaves this tree are the larval food for this butterfly.
+The Silk moths: (Anaphe panda) are used in silk production and their larvae feed on the leaves.
+Nyala, bushbuck and grey duiker also consume the leaves.
 Black rhino eat the Bark and leaves.
 Fruit attracts many birds e.g., green pigeons, starlings, bulbuls, doves and turacos (louries).
-Narina Trogon (Apaloderma narina), a bird with a green belly and red tail, visits this tree.
+Narina Trogon (Apaloderma narina), a largely green and red bird, visits this tree – mainly in search of insects, various larvae, termites and more.
 This bird is very difficult to approach.

 Ethnobotany

-The attractive, lustrous, dark brown Heartwood and the lighter Sapwood are durable, termite resistant and compete with stinkwood for quality furniture.
+The attractive, lustrous, dark brown Heartwood and the lighter Sapwood are durable, termite resistant and competes with stinkwood for quality furniture.
 Wood has a medium density, saws easily, holds nails, screws, and is reasonably resistant to fungi and most insect attacks.
 However, the Lyctus beetles can be a problem.
 The wood is used for flooring, furniture making, panelling, fence poles and mine-props.
 It also makes good firewood and charcoal.
-The framework for fish traps is made from the wood.
-This is a good decorative garden shade tree, which can withstand temperatures as low as minus 4°C. It is a relatively fast-growing plant.
+The framework for fish traps is made from this wood.
+This is a good decorative garden shade tree for a big garden and can withstand temperatures as low as minus 4°C. It is a relatively fast-growing plant and, near rivers, is a good soil binder.
 Propagation is by seeds and growth is up to 2m per year.
 The Seeds have a short viability and do not store.
 Fruit pulp has a growth inhibitor and must be removed before attempting to germinate the seeds.
 The fruit is edible.
 Resin from the tree is used for sealing cracks e.g., in doors.
-Leaves are fed to cattle.
+Leaves are used to feed cattle.
 These trees have been planted to stabilize irrigational canals and to decrease waterlogging in soils.
 Black dye is extractable from the leaves and red dye from the Bark.
 Extracted bark has some anti-bacterial action.
 Some anti-inflammatory effects have also been found.
-Traditional medicine makes use of roots and leaves.
+Traditional medicine makes use of the bark, roots and leaves.

 References